 When the first hints of summer waft in on a warm breeze, I’m ready to embrace the change of seasons.

 I recently came into possession of an ice cream maker, complete with its instructional guide, and I don’t know what I was expecting, other than that it would be difficult to use.
-It wasn’t.

-For this recipe, I was aiming for gelato – using a recipe that didn’t require eggs, as I only had one left.
+For this recipe, I was aiming for something like gelato – using a recipe that didn’t require eggs, since I only had one left.

-So when I took a bite of this dessert, where I used skim milk instead of whole and coffee creamer instead of dry milk powder, what I tasted wasn’t gelato; it was ice milk.
+So, when I took a bite of this dessert, where I used skim milk instead of whole and coffee creamer instead of dry milk powder, what I tasted wasn’t gelato.
+It was ice milk.

-Do you remember ice milk?
+Do you remember this wonderful stuff?